AU-Master-Thesis/thesis/sections/appendix.typ

 //     [Generated map], [A 3D representation of the map generated from the environment configuration.],
 //     [Signed distance field], [The 2D #acr("SDF") image used for collision detection.
 White#swatch(white) where the environment is free, black#swatch(black) where it is occupied.],
 //     [Communication radius], [A circle around each robot representing the communication radius.
 The circle is teal#stl when the radio is active, and red#sr when it is inactive.],
 //     [Obstacle factors], [A line from each variable to the linearisation point of their respective obstacle factors, and a circle in this point.
-Both the line and circle is colours according to the factor's measurement on a green#sg to yellow#sy to red#sr gradient; #gradient-box(theme.green, theme.yellow, theme.red).],
+Both the line and circle is colors according to the factor's measurement on a green#sg to yellow#sy to red#sr gradient; #gradient-box(theme.green, theme.yellow, theme.red).],
 //     [Tracking], [The measurement of the tracking factors and the line segments between each waypoint, that are being measured.],
 //     [Interrobot factors], [Two lines from each variable in one robot to each variable in another robot if they are currently communicating, and within the safety distance threshold $d_r$ of each other.
 The color varies on a yellow #sy to #sr gradient #gradient-box(theme.yellow, theme.red) visually highlighting the potential of a future collision.
 //     // The line is green#sg if the communication is active in that direction, and grey#sgr3 if it is inactive.